leonardofaria/leonardofaria.net/content/2020/11/24/my-experience-using-lighthouse-in-the-real-world.md

 ## Working with Lighthouse results

-What do I do when I have Lighthouse reports from 9 different urls?
+What do I do when I have Lighthouse reports from 9 different URLs?

 ![Detective wall, from the Isle of Dogs movie](/wp-content/uploads/2020/11/detective-wall.jpg)

 FCP, LCP, TTI, TBT, CLS: my work in the last few months is analyzing data and connecting dots.
 Some times I find low hanging fruits that improve one metric here and there, some times I go down in the rabbit hole.

-With data coming from everywhere, I am following the scientific method to focus in what matters:
+With data coming from everywhere, I am following the scientific method to focus on what matters:

 1. Make an observation.
 2. Ask a question.
-3. Form a hypothesis, or testable explanation.
+3. Form a hypothesis or testable explanation.
 3. Make a prediction based on the hypothesis.
 4. Test the prediction.
 5. Iterate: use the results to make new hypotheses or predictions.

 When it comes to performance, there is no silver bullet.
-Sometimes images are culpit of bad performance scores, sometimes it is an architecture problem.
-The goal of my post is not blame X or Y but let me share a few thought on these two topics:
+Sometimes images are culprit of bad performance scores, sometimes it is an architecture problem.
+The goal of my post is not blaming X or Y but let me share a few thoughts on these two topics:

 ### Image optimization